younghhk/STT461/README.md

 **Textbook**:  There is no required textbook.
 However, the following are good textbooks that will guide you learning about statistical analyses in R.

-[Statistical computing with R] (https://www.crcpress.com/Statistical-Computing-with-R/Rizzo/p/book/9781584885450).
+[Statistical computing with R](https://www.crcpress.com/Statistical-Computing-with-R/Rizzo/p/book/9781584885450).
 Maria L. Rizzo, Chapman & Hall

 [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/index.html).
 This book covers many of the topics we will discuss.